 The aging population in South Carolina is also affecting the skilled trades.
 Workers in many trades are preparing to retire, and there are not enough qualified people to fill the remaining positions.
 For example, fewer than one new person enters the truck-driving trade for every four drivers who retire.
 As a result, when the older drivers retire, South Carolina transport companies will need more licensed drivers to fill those positions.

 The aerospace industry is another skilled trade sector with growing job opportunities.
 Between 2011 and 2019, aerospace companies in South Carolina created more than 5,000 new jobs.
 That means more job openings continue to be generated for workers in aerospace manufacturing, aircraft maintenance, and air transportation occupations.
 Plus, these careers offer good salaries: The average annual salary in the South Carolina aerospace industry is $70,000.

 Take a look at the stats for these skilled trades:

 - HVAC mechanics and installers—746 job openings; $45,240

 - Auto mechanics—99 job openings; $40,040

 A shortage of technology workers in South Carolina is creating a huge number of opportunities.
-In fact, this sector has four times the number of unfilled job openings as the state average.8 That means technology businesses aren't always able to find professionals with the right skills, even though the technology sector's average annual wage of $75,259 is much higher than the state average of $41,530.8
+In fact, according to one report, this sector has four times the number of unfilled job openings as the state average.
+That means technology businesses aren't always able to find professionals with the right skills, even though the report points out that the technology sector's average annual wage of $75,259 is much higher than the state average of $41,530.